National Coalition for Arts Preparedness and Emergency Response

 Significant projects realized—collectively or by individual members of the Coalition—include:

-- Creation of a Green Paper, “A Vision for Emergency Readiness, Response and Recovery in the Arts Sector” addressing readiness and response needs for arts organizations and artists as part of a set of policy documents compiled by Americans for the Arts to mark that organization’s 50th anniversary.
+- Creation of a White Paper, “A Vision for Emergency Readiness, Response and Recovery in the Arts Sector” addressing the status and policy environment of readiness and response needs for arts organizations and artists.

 - Release and promotion by CERF+ of the Studio Protector, the first-ever guide to disaster readiness and response for artists, and development of a destination website www.studioprotector.org.